andrewferrier/fzf-z/README.md

 ## Installation

-This instructions need to be expanded, but for the moment - simply treat this plugin like [any other zsh plugin](http://joshldavis.com/2014/07/26/oh-my-zsh-is-a-disease-antigen-is-the-vaccine/).
+Treat this plugin like [any other zsh plugin](http://joshldavis.com/2014/07/26/oh-my-zsh-is-a-disease-antigen-is-the-vaccine/).

 ### Antigen